 A business should be representative of one’s values, activated in the world in a profitable way.

 We incorporate low impact technologies and materials to be in harmony with the neighborhood and earth.
 This includes battery powered tools, wearing natural rubber gloves, and using canola oil in our chainsaws.
 We also try to enhance wildlife habitat whenever possible.
 When taking down a tree, we offer a “wildlife snag” with stylized branch ends, bat homes, cavity nesting chambers, bee holes, and perches.
 We reschedule jobs to accommodate nesting animals and keep an eye out for active cavities.
 We leave a few dead branches in the tops of trees for perches.
 There are always new ways to create a healthier global community and Spirit Pruners will continue to incorporate every way we can to do this.

-Providing rewarding jobs in itself is important.
-We also align with organizations we feel are improving the culture and health of this area, contributing 5% of all profits back to our community.
+We align with organizations who are improving the culture and health of this area, contributing 5% of all profits back to our community.
 So far our contributions have been in the areas of land conservation and wildlife preservation, public and independent radio, education in the form of classes and work in the school district, and support of the arts.

 This is our specialty, working with master gardeners, monasteries, estates, healing gardens, and any place that provides an intentionally created atmosphere that is bigger than the sum of its parts.